 Meet Alexis

-A lifelong horsewoman, Alexis Brasier brings a balance of professionalism, skill, and genuine care to every training session.
-She is passionate about teaching both horses and riders in a way that is disciplined yet lighthearted—creating an atmosphere that is effective, encouraging, and enjoyable.
+A lifelong horsewoman, Alexis Brasier brings a balance of professionalism, skill, and genuine care to every horse-and-rider partnership she develops.
+Her teaching style is disciplined yet lighthearted—creating an atmosphere that is positive, motivating, and highly effective.
+Alexis believes that progress happens best when structure is paired with encouragement, and her programs reflect that philosophy at every level.

 “Building confident riders, happy horses, and lasting partnerships.”